From Bryan Hoch:

 Any time you can match the 68-94 2015 Athletics in a stat, that’s truly saying something!
 That said, the 1943 Cardinals won 105 games, so hopefully that IS a nice sign.

-Are they making too big of a deal about this shutout deal?
+Are they making too big of a deal about the pitching after just five games?
 Of COURSE they are.
-Is the shutout deal still pretty fucking cool?
+Is the pitch still pretty fucking cool?
 Of COURSE it is.

 Blisterless Max Fried is a fucking DELIGHT.
 I still don’t know what the fuck happened with him and Toronto.
 Is he tipping pitches?
 How can he dominate everyone else, but routinely get his ass kicked by Toronto?